Since our inception in 2017 our community has created the following deliverables:

 Why is this important?

 UX is a powerful tool for supporting the creation of effective and usable interfaces.
-Whilst UX is relatively widespread, the full potential of UX is still to be realised in the life sciences.
+Whilst UX is relatively widespread, the full potential of UX is still to be realized in the life sciences.
 The goal of this project is to empower life science professionals to get the most from these UX resources.

 What will the project achieve?